rachank/inspiring-world-photography2/README.md

 * Completely resolved 405 error issue when submitting form by making corrections to HTML code, removing the a tags from the submit input section, creating a submit button with suitable styling, and adding in the method of GET and action of contactform.html.
 * Added instructions for deployment and cloning the respository
-* Added Test Case chart listing a comprehensive list of tests undertaken with expected outcomes.
+* Added Test Case chart, listing a comprehensive list of tests undertaken with expected outcomes.
 * Added media queries to improve UX for all screen sizes.
 * Added a favicon for the site.